The U.S. Army Partnership for Your Success (PaYS) program is a strategic

 Forward all of your job vacancies to your Regional PaYS Marketing Analyst and they

-will forward your vacancies to the Soldier for Life-Transition Assistance Program (SFL-TAP).
+will forward your vacancies to the U.S. Army Transition Assistance Program (TAP).